replicatedhq/help-center/content/docs/swarm/distributing-an-application/upgrading.md

 title: "Upgrading Replicated"
 description: "The process for end customers to update Replicated services to access the latest improvements to the underlying system since their installation."
 weight: "303"
-categories: [ "Distributing A Native Application" ] =index: "docs/native"
+categories: [ "Distributing A Swarm Application" ] =index: "docs/swarm"
 ---

 {{< note title="Replicated 2.0" >}}